tapis-project/documentation/source/technical/systems.rst

 --------------------------
-At system creation time the authentication credentials may be specified if the effective access user *effectiveUserId* is a specific user (such as a service account) and not a dynamic user, i.e. ``${apiUserId}``.
-If the effective access user is dynamic then authentication credentials for any user allowed to access the system must be registered in separate API calls.
+At system creation time the authentication credentials may be specified if the effective access user *effectiveUserId* is a specific user (such as a service account) and not a dynamic user (i.e. not equal to ``${apiUserId}``).

+If the effective access user is dynamic (i.e. equal to ``${apiUserId}``) then authentication credentials for any user allowed to access the system must be registered in separate API calls.
+In this case the payload provided may contain the optional attribute *loginUser* which will be used to map the Tapis user to a username to be used when accessing the system.
+If the login user is not provided then there is no mapping and the Tapis user is always used when accessing the system.

 Note that the Systems service does not store credentials.
 Credentials are persisted by the Security Kernel service and only specific Tapis services are authorized to retrieve credentials.

 By default any credentials provided for LINUX type systems are verified.
 The query parameter skipCredentialCheck=true may be used to bypass the initial verification of credentials.